-The 2016 Annual Training Conference will be held at the historic Francis Marion Hotel in Charleston, SC.
-It is our 30th anniversary and plans are already underway for a great conference.
-See below for information about the hotel, our speakers, and the schedule.
+The 2017 Annual Training Conference will be held at the Hilton DeSoto in Savannah, GA.
+Plans are already underway, and we will update below about our speakers and the schedule as the information becomes available.
 We hope you'll make plans to join us!

 Chief Wilfred Daniel (Dan) Libby is a 38-year veteran of law enforcement.
 He retired in 2014 as the Chief Deputy (Under Sheriff) for the Charlotte County Sheriff’s Office and was the past Commander of the Bureaus of Administration and Law Enforcement which included the Professional Standards Division (Training, Internal Affairs, and Staff Inspections).
 He assumed these posts after serving seven years as the Chief of Police for the City of Punta Gorda, Florida.
 Prior to his Florida law enforcement experience, he was the Chief of Police in Plymouth, New Hampshire (9 years) and a road patrol police officer/sergeant in Bedford, Massachusetts (11 years).
 He has been certified in three states as a police officer.

 Chief Libby holds a Bachelor of Arts Degree from the University of Massachusetts in American History and a Juris Doctor Degree in Law from New England School of Law in Boston, Massachusetts.
 He is admitted to the practice of law in the Commonwealth of Massachusetts (inactive status).
 He is a graduate of the Command Officer Training Program at Babson College in Wellesley, Massachusetts, the 202nd session of the FBI National Academy in Quantico, Virginia, and Florida Department of Law Enforcement’s Charter Executive Leadership Class.